Key Stage 4:

 - Unit 2: Challenges in the Human Environment – 35% of the final grade

 - Unit 3 – Geographical Applications – 30% of the final grade

 Students who study Geography for GCSE will also complete two fieldwork investigations.
 The aim of the first investigation is to understand the physical processes and management strategies used along a stretch of the UK coastline.
 The second investigation focuses on the impact of tourism on the economy of a UK coastal town.

 Key Stage 3:

-The units outlined in the table below are designed to respond to changes in the national curriculum for our students but also to equip them with the necessary skills and knowledge to play their part in an ever changing world.
+The units outlined below are designed to respond to the requirements of the National Curriculum but also to equip them with the necessary skills and knowledge to play their part in an ever changing world.

-If you require any further information please contact Miss Cook at the school.
+If you require any further information please contact Mrs Love at the school.